junxit/us-congress-code/title-19/chapter-1a/sec-81c.md

 ### Effective Date of 2020 Amendment

 Pub.
 L. 116–113, title V, § 501(g), Jan.
 29, 2020, 134 Stat.
-69, provided that: “(1) In general.—Each transfer, redesignation, and amendment made by subsections (b) through (e) [amending this section and sections 1311 to 1313, 1562, 3333, and 4534 of this title] shall—“(A) take effect on the date on which the USMCA enters into force; and “(B) apply with respect to a good entered, or withdrawn from warehouse for consumption, on or after that date. “(2) Transition from nafta treatment.—In the case of a good entered, or withdrawn from warehouse for consumption, before the date on which the USMCA enters into force—“(A) the amendments made by subsections (b) through (e) shall not apply with respect to the good; and “(B) the provisions of law amended by such subsections, as such provisions were in effect on the day before that date, shall continue to apply on and after that date with respect to the good.”
+69, provided that: “(1) In general.—Each transfer, redesignation, and amendment made by subsections (b) through (e) [amending this section and sections 1311 to 1313, 1562, 3333, and 4534 of this title] shall—“(A) take effect on the date on which the USMCA enters into force [July 1, 2020]; and “(B) apply with respect to a good entered, or withdrawn from warehouse for consumption, on or after that date. “(2) Transition from nafta treatment.—In the case of a good entered, or withdrawn from warehouse for consumption, before the date on which the USMCA enters into force—“(A) the amendments made by subsections (b) through (e) shall not apply with respect to the good; and “(B) the provisions of law amended by such subsections, as such provisions were in effect on the day before that date, shall continue to apply on and after that date with respect to the good.”
 [For definition of “USMCA” as used in section 501(g) of Pub.
 L. 116–113, set out above, see section 4502 of this title.]

 ### Effective and Termination Dates of 2003 Amendment